felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/receiving-orders.md

 ## Order Statuses

 New Just Eat Takeaway orders are created on HubRise with status `new`.
-[TODO]

 When an order status changes on HubRise, Just Eat Takeaway Bridge notifies Just Eat, and the change can be seen by the customer.
 The following status updates automatically triggers Just Eat Takeaway Bridge to send a request to inform the platform of the new status.